Bunnyspa/qmk-dubeolsik/readme.md

 In `keymaps.c` file, edit `keymaps[][MATRIX_ROWS][MATRIX_COLS]` and `dbs_keymap[MATRIX_ROWS][MATRIX_COLS]` to your own keyboard layout.

-Keyboards do not know when you switch between program windows, so a timer is implemented to reset the korean input.
+A timer is implemented to reset the korean input (to clear the cache) if there is no korean input for a certain amount of time.
 The timer duration is specified as `DBS_TIMEOUT_MS` in `config.h` file.